taless474/plexil1/doc/src/app-framework.md

 \addtogroup App-Framework The PLEXIL Executive Application Framework

-In order to do useful things with %PLEXIL, the Executive must be able to inquire about the environment, and must be able to effect commands.
+In order to do useful things with %PLEXIL, the Executive must be able to inquire about the environment, effect commands, and report execution status.
 The Application Framework module provides hooks to implement those capabilities.

 ### Key concepts